Higgins claimed High Over All honors

 Hundreds of shooters competed throughout the three-day-event but all the excitement culminated on Sunday afternoon as two of the top shooters were tied at the end of the regular competition rounds.

 After a shoot off, Higgins came away with the title.
 Higgins broke eight of 10 clays to edge out Powell’s five of 10.
-Powell had claimed top honors in the annual competition for the past six years.
+Powell had claimed top honors in the annual competition for the past five years.

 “Turkey Shoot is always exciting,” said NWTF CEO Becky Humphries.
 “But to end with a shoot off speaks to the caliber of shooters who were on hand.”